hjoliver/e2e/README.md

    1. (regional suite) replace the `suite_state_x` external trigger function declaration with that for the BOM Kafka consumer for cross-suite triggering.
+   1. in case of trouble with containers, note that the basic system here shows how everything should work when configured properly.

 ## Global suite: